LKremer/ggpointdensity/README.md

 <img src="img/pointdensity.png" width="50%" />

 Each point is colored according to the number of neighboring points.
+(Note: this here is the dev branch, where I decided to plot the density estimate instead of n_neighbors now.)
 The distance threshold to consider two points as neighbors (smoothing bandwidth) can be adjusted with the `adjust` argument, where `adjust = 0.5` means use half of the default bandwidth.